Handicap Awareness: A Universal Framework for Ethical Influence and Problem-Solving

 - Target people who are emotionally vulnerable or in crisis

-- Continue if the person indicates they feel manipulated or handled
+- Continue if the person feels manipulated or handled

 Conclusion: The Quiet Revolution at Every Scale